HsuTing/setting/README.md

   brew install git
   ```

-- Then, you can install all setting.
+- Then, you can install all settings.

   ```sh
   cd && git clone https://github.com/HsuTing/setting.git